Spring is the Time to Renew Your Pet's Medications

-The term “spring cleaning” can be applied to not only your home, but many other aspects in life such as your pets.
-Spring is a time where everything unthaws, the weather starts warming up, and unwanted pests can start calling your pet’s coat home.
+Spring is a time where everything unthaws, including pests and allergies so it's a great time schedule a wellness visit to protect your pet.
+The weather starts warming up, and unwanted pests can start calling your pet’s coat home.
 We will discuss keeping your pet up-to-date on their medications throughout the entire year, however there are some specific pet medications that we strongly recommend when the weather gets warm.

 Fleas and ticks can be not only a major annoyance to your pet, but consequently a severe nuisance to your home!
 Without the proper care, fleas can infest a household and leave small but painful bites.
 In Missouri, flea and tick season kicks off in March and runs throughout December.
 If you are traveling or outside of Missouri, be sure to keep updated on the flea-and-tick season map that the American Kennel Club has provided.